miguelmota/ethereum-development-with-go-book/en/GLOSSARY.md

 ## Initial Coin Offering

 (ICO) is an event in which a new cryptocurrency sells advance tokens from its overall coinbase, in exchange for upfront capital.
 ICOs are frequently used for developers of a new cryptocurrency to raise capital.

+## Keccak-256

+The hashing algorithm used in Ethereum.

 ## Ledger